 A private research university, Johns Hopkins University was named for its primary benefactor, the philanthropist and entrepreneur John Hopkins.
 First opened in 1876, this school is organized into 10 divisions with campuses in Maryland, Washington, D.C., China, and Italy.

-The Master of Science in applied economics will provide you with the skills you need to be successful in any sector related to global and national markets, including finance, healthcare, and foreign policy.
 The degree consists of 10 courses and takes most students between one and two years to complete.
 It’s a flexible program, allowing you to begin your studies in the fall, spring, or summer semesters.

-It’s hardly rigid in its course requirements, either.
-You can choose from a variety of electives in classes such as financial economics, public policy, international economics, and health economics to allow you to expand your skillset and pursue your professional goals.
+These electives allow you to expand your skillset and pursue your professional goals.
 You’ll be able to work with peers who represent a variety of industries and fields, including government agencies, think tanks, and private businesses.

 Not only that, but faculty members are acclimated scholars and practitioners with experience working for agencies and institutions like the Federal Reserve, the FTC, and more.
 You can add additional credentials by pursuing supplementary certificates, too, such as those in financial management or investments.